mark-a-bull/mapping-example/README.md

 ## References used

-- Creating the [map](https://leafletjs.com/reference-1.7.1.html#map-factory) using Leaflet.js
+- Creating the map using [Leaflet.js](https://leafletjs.com/reference-1.7.1.html#map-factory).